Blog

 | IsCheckSealed | 0.0776 ns | 0.0102 ns | 0.0095 ns | - |

-As you can see it's ten time faster, just as sealing it.
-This is an interesting issue about the performance gain of sealing the classes: Analyzer Proposal: Seal internal/private types
+As you can see, it's ten times faster, just by sealing it.
+This is an interesting issue about the performance gain of sealing classes: Analyzer Proposal: Seal internal/private types

-Why no warm or even throw a compilation exception when a class that could be sealed remains open?
-You can do it by modifying the configuration of the editor in Visual Studio.
+Why not warn, or even throw a compilation error, when a class that could be sealed remains open?
+You can do this by modifying the editor configuration in Visual Studio.
 To do this, add a file named .editorconfig in your project, then update the value of the CA1852 rule:

-Don't forget, don't open what does not need to be!
+Don't forget: don't open what doesn't need to be open!